Quarantine pests

 How it spreads

-The most common path for spreading is by seed potatoes.
-Other paths of infection are the machinery used in the potato field and equipment for sorting and packaging of potatoes.
+Bacteria are most commonly spread via infested seed potatoes.
+Other means of spreading the bacterium is through shared machinery used in potato cultivation and equipment for sorting and packaging potatoes.

 If you use machines such as potato harvesters which also are used by other potato growers, you must clean and preferably disinfect these machines when moving from farm to farm.
 It should be noted that cold temperatures does not kill the infection.